Fire and rescue services

 More information:

-Medical facilities in Romania are below Australian standards.
+Medical facilities are below Australian standards.

 Some medical supplies are limited, particularly outside major cities.

-Treatment can be expensive, and doctors often require payment up-front.
+Doctors often require payment up-front.

 Ambulance services are unreliable in some areas outside larger cities.
 Psychological and psychiatric services are limited outside major cities.